danwolfgang/melody-theme-patrick/readme.md

-* A variety of design options to help individualize your blog: one, two, and three column layouts; control element transparency; Entry and Page meta display position; and home page carousel (with the jQuery Carousel plugin).
+* A variety of design options to help individualize your blog: one, two, and three column layouts; control element transparency; Entry and Page meta display position; and home page carousel (with the jQuery Cycle plugin).

 * Facebook and Twitter integration.
 Facebook Commenting, Like button, and Recommendations social plugins along with Open Graph meta are included.
 The